conduktor/testing-docs-archive/docs/getting-started/install-the-testing-agent.md

 Assuming setup was successful, you will see the green `Connection is successful!` message within the Conduktor Testing UI.

-Ensure that your newly created Agent is selected in the left-hand navigation menu.&#x20;
+Ensure that your newly created Agent is selected in the left-hand navigation menu.

 ![](<../assets/image (11) (1).png>)

 Now you have the Testing Agent installed, you will be able to reach clusters that your host has access to within the Testing application.
 Continue to [connecting a Kafka cluster](connect-to-a-kafka-cluster).

-## Binary Installation&#x20;
+## Binary Installation

 **Java 11+** is required for running the Testing Agent.
 If you do not meet these requirements, please [download](https://www.oracle.com/java/technologies/downloads) a more recent Java version.